Rule 5123-17-02 | Addressing major unusual incidents and unusual incidents to ensure health, welfare, and continuous quality improvement.

 (g) A current member of a county board;

-(h) A person having any known relationship with any of the persons specified in paragraphs (I)(1)(a) to (I)(1)(g) of this rule when such relationship may present a conflict of interest or the appearance of a conflict of interest; or
+(h) A person having a relationship with any of the persons specified in paragraphs (J)(1)(a) to (J)(1)(g) of this rule when such relationship may present a conflict of interest or the appearance of a conflict of interest; or

-(i) An employee of a county board or a developmental center when it is alleged that the employee is responsible for an individual's death, has committed sexual abuse, engaged in prohibited sexual activity, or committed physical abuse or neglect resulting in emergency room treatment or hospitalization.
+(i) An employee of a county board or a developmental center when it is alleged that the employee is responsible for an individual's death, has committed sexual abuse, engaged in prohibited sexual relations, or committed physical abuse or neglect resulting in emergency room treatment or hospital admission.

-(3) The department may conduct a review or administrative investigation of any major unusual incident or may request that a review or administrative investigation be conducted by another county board, a regional council of governments, or any other governmental entity authorized to conduct an investigation.
+(2) The department may conduct an administrative investigation or administrative review of any major unusual incident or request that an administrative investigation or administrative review be conducted by another county board, a regional council of governments, or any other governmental entity authorized to conduct an investigation.

-(1) No later than five working days following the county board's, developmental center's, or department's recommendation for closure via the incident tracking system , the county board, developmental center, or department shall provide a written summary of the administrative investigation of each category A or category B major unusual incident, including the allegations, the facts and findings, including as applicable, whether the case was substantiated or unsubstantiated, and preventive measures implemented in response to the major unusual incident to:
+(1) No later than five working days following the county board's, developmental center's, or department's recommendation for closure in the Ohio incident tracking and monitoring system, the county board, developmental center, or department, as applicable, will provide a written summary of the administrative investigation of each category A or category B major unusual incident, including the allegations, the facts and findings, whether the major unusual incident was substantiated or unsubstantiated, and the prevention plan implemented in response to the major unusual incident to:

-(a) The individual, individual's guardian, or other person whom the individual has identified, as applicable; in the case of a peer-to-peer act, both individuals, individuals' guardians, or other persons whom the individuals have identified, as applicable, shall receive the written summary;
+(a) The individual, individual's guardian, or other person whom the individual has identified, as applicable.
+In the case of a peer-to-peer act, both individuals, individuals' guardians, or other persons whom the individuals have identified, as applicable, will receive a written summary.

-(b) The licensed or certified provider and provider at the time of the major unusual incident; and
+(b) The residential provider and provider at the time of the major unusual incident.

 (c) The individual's service and support administrator and support broker, as applicable.